 On decentre I write about the necessity of discomfort and curiosity in creative and professional pursuits.
-We can’t empathize with people who are different from ourselves if we don’t first step out of our own comfort zones.
+We can’t empathize with people who are different from ourselves if we don’t first step out of our comfort zones.

-Sometimes we need to feel destabilized in order to truly grow.
+Sometimes we need to feel destabilized in order to grow.

 get new decentre content delivered directly to your inbox.